oddbird/css-sandbox/src/sass/color-spaces/proposal.md

 * `prophoto-rgb`
 * `rec2020`

-There are several color spaces that are associated with the `srgb` gamut:
+There are several additional color spaces that are associated with the `srgb` gamut:

+* `rgb`
 * `srgb-linear`
 * `hwb`
 * `hsl`